The Vincentian Family Movement: The Incarnation of the Vincentian Charism

 • Vincentian Congregation.

-• The theme for international gatherings of international VF leaders;
+• The theme for international gatherings;

-2. The maintenance of a VF Database;
+2. The creation and maintenance of a Vincentian Family Database;

 1. VF Communications Commission develops and coordinates our internal and external communications strategies in social media, on the web, in the press, and other communications vehicles.

-Based on our common charism, we, members of the Vincentian Family (VF), commit to collaborate.
+Based on our common charism, we, members of the Vincentian Family, commit to collaborate.
 Such collaboration is more than joint efforts in ministry; it invites us to an appreciation of who we are as followers of Saint Vincent de Paul so that it becomes our way of life.
 We understand that collaboration means never to do alone what can best be done together.
 It involves thinking, planning and prioritizing together.
 Collaboration needs to be fluid, based on the issue and the circumstances of each individual branch of the Family.

 “We have to help the poor and have them assisted in every way, by us and by others….
 To do this is to preach the gospel by words and work.”
-St. Vincent de Paul (Conference to the Congregation of the Mission, 6 December 1658, CCD:XII:77-78)
+St. Vincent de Paul